PEM--/devops-tuts/README.md

 end
 ```

-> I've provided 2 network configuration here.
+> I've provided 2 network configurations here.
 The first one is a private network
   leading to 2 virtual machines that are not accessible to your local network (
   only your local OSX).
 The second bridges your local OSX network driver so that
   your container gains public access within your LAN.
 Note that for both of these